Are you seeking a flexible life insurance option that doesn't require a long-term commitment?

-This means ART life insurance policy is a one-year term policy that you can renew at the end of each year.
+This means yearly renewable term life insurance is a one-year term policy that you can renew at the end of each year.
 You do not need to submit proof of insurability to renew the policy.

-Given its affordability, an ART policy can be an attractive option when you are on a budget.
+Given its affordability, an yearly renewable term life insurance can be an attractive option when you are on a budget.
 But eventually, you may want to switch over to a traditional term life policy that lets you lock in low rates for 10-30 years.

 With an annual renewable policy, the insurer sets your premium rate based on your current age, health status, and the preferred coverage amount.
 You are automatically eligible to renew the policy after one year without having to undergo a new health evaluation.